Common Law Bar Prep Program

 - Bar Writing Fellows provide one-on-one guidance in analyzing essays and writing clear and concise responses using IRAC, CRAC, and CIRAC.
 Bar Writing Fellows consist of alumni, practicing attorneys, and legal writing professors.
 This service is normally provided at the end of the final semester; however, if students need additional writing assistance this service can be made available sooner.

-- The Early Bird Bar Prep program is a weekend program offered during the Fall and Spring semesters.
+- The Supplemental Common Law Bar Prep program is a weekend program offered during the Fall and Spring semesters.
 It typically spans 6-7 weeks.
-In this program students review substantive content each week through the Themis portal, and review the assignments with the professor on Saturdays during a 2-hour lecture.
-Immediately following the 2-hour lecture students participate in a 1-hour writing workshop to review the essays assigned.
-There are 7 subjects tested on the MBE and those 7 subjects, along with 4 more, are tested on the MEE.
+In this program students review substantive content each week through the Themis portal, and work on analysis and writing on weekends with a bar fellow.
+There are 7 subjects tested on the MBE and 11 subjects tested on the MEE.
 Four of the seven subjects are reviewed each semester in the UBE Common Law Bar Prep for-credit course.
-The other 3-4 subjects are reviewed during the Early Bird Bar Prep program.
+The other 3-4 subjects are reviewed during the Supplemental Common Law Bar Prep program.

 How to Stay on Track with Bar Applications